Uses for Neodymium Magnets

 Traction Magnets for Slot Cars

 Some of the faster slot cars use traction magnets to help stick the car to the track for faster lap times.
 You can use neodymium magnets, in place of, or in addition to the stock magnets, to make the car stick to the track even better and decrease lap times.
-Check out our Slot Car Magnets
+We have some custom traction magnets for the Tyco 440-X2 cars that will be available soon.
+Custom neo traction magnets for other cars will also be

 Magnetic Couplers on Model Railroad Cars